 There are many factors that go into determining your interest rate.
 Your credit history, loan purpose, loan size, geographical location and employment type can all impact your interest rate.
-We have made it easy to get an initial indication of what your interest rate could be – just answer five simple questions on Our Rates page to get an indicative estimate.
+We have made it easy to get an initial indication of what your interest rate could be on Our Rates page.

 A comparison rate is a rate that helps you outline the total cost of a loan.
 It is a single percentage figure that combines the loan interest rate plus selected fees and charges.
 The comparison rate allows you to compare loans from different home loan lenders to understand how much it will truly cost you.

 Yes, you can setup automatic loan repayments.
 We will require you to nominate an account so we can periodically debit on a weekly, fortnightly or monthly basis.
 The periodic debit can be linked to either your Yard offset account or another bank account.

 No, if you select a variable interest rate loan, you get the flexibility to pay off your loan as fast as you want!
-You may make repayments above and beyond your obligated amount or alternatively, request an offset account, and build up monies that will be offset against your loan within your offset account (see Offset account).
+You may make repayments above and beyond your obligated amount or alternatively, request an offset account, and build up monies that will be offset against your loan within your offset account.

 On a fixed interest rate loan, we allow you to pay an additional $20,000 a year.

 Paying off your loan faster than you need to means you pay less interest over the life of your loan contract.